 Sea Cave Breathing II

-Pipe organ, viola, piano (plucked, bowed, prepared with welded brass key weights and electronics), brass sound sculpture (consisting of found objects and instruments welded together then percussed, trumpeted and activated with transducers and contact mics), projection mapped moving imagery, field recordings gathered from sea caves (temporarily transformed into walk-in cellos via wire and bow), ambulating sea stars, feeding hagfish, stridulating beetles, chorusing frogs and toads, bleating fur seal pups, respiring tortoises, and Oaxacan cicadas.
+Pipe organ, viola, prepared piano, brass sound sculpture (consisting of found objects and instruments welded together then percussed, trumpeted and activated with transducers and contact mics), projection mapped moving imagery, field recordings featuring: sea caves (temporarily transformed into walk-in cellos via wire and bow), ambulating sea stars, feeding hagfish, stridulating beetles, chorusing frogs and toads, bleating fur seal pups, respiring tortoises, and Oaxacan cicadas.

 Pipe organ recorded at Immanuel Presbyterian Church in Los Angeles.
 Moving imagery featuring hagfish and moray eels was projection-mapped onto the interior walls of the church, as well as onto the carved wooden organ case.